-Critical reflection on the nature of leadership in Christian congregations, focusing on understandings and models of effective leadership, and the nature of congregations as social and religious organisations.
+Critical theological reflection on the nature of leadership, focusing on understandings and models of effective leadership, and the nature of congregations and other faith-based organisations as social and religious communities.

 This paper helps leaders to reflect critically on the nature of congregations and the kind of leadership that facilitates health and mission.
 The paper engages students in critical reflection on the nature of leadership in the context of congregational life and on different theoretical perspectives on congregations and leadership.
 This reflection requires a dual focus: firstly, on the nature of congregations as social systems and religious organisations; secondly, on understandings and models of effective leadership.
 Readings will help students understand how congregations function as communities and the role and different dimensions of leadership within them.
 Case studies will help students understand the practical application of the topics covered.